MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/add-product-quote-order-invoice.md

     - To add products from an opportunity, select the **More commands** button :::image type="icon" source="media/more-commands-icon.png" border="false"::: > **Get products** and select the opportunity.
        Products from the selected opportunity are added to the quote.

-    - To find and add products manually, select **Add products**.
+    - To find and add products manually, select **Add product**.

-        1. In the **Quick Create: Quote Product form**, do the following:
+        1. In the **Quick Create: Quote Product** form, do the following:

-        1. In the **Select Product** drop-down list, select whether you want to add an existing product or create a new one:
+        1. In the **Select Product** toggle, select whether you want to add an existing product or create a new one:

-            - In the **Existing Product** field, select **Lookup** to search for and add a product.
+            - To add an existing product, select **Existing**.
+In the **Existing Product** field, search for and add a product.
 Also, select a unit of measurement for the product.

               > [!NOTE]
               > - When a price list is selected for the opportunity, the products listed in the **Existing Product** field are filtered by the price list.
 This means that only the product associated with the selected price list are shown in this field.
 In this case, the default view is set to **Products in Parent Price List** view.
 You can't set a custom view as the default view.
 Even if you do, the Products lookup will automatically set it back to **Products in Parent Price List** view.